mshirlaw/copy-cookies/README.md

 - `manifest.json` - Extension configuration and permissions
 - `popup.html` - User interface
+- `css/` - Stylesheets
   - `popup.css` - Styling for the popup
+- `js/` - JavaScript files
   - `popup.js` - Main functionality for copying cookies
+- `img/` - Extension icons and images

 ## Icons

-The extension includes placeholder icon files (`icon16.png`, `icon48.png`, `icon128.png`).
+The extension includes placeholder icon files in the `img/` folder (`img/icon16.png`, `img/icon48.png`, `img/icon128.png`).
 You can replace these with custom icons if desired.

 **Note:** The extension will work with the included placeholder icons.